 Original Natural Charcoal Briquettes

 Original Naturals are designed for the elite barbecue enthusiast.
-These 100% natural hardwood charcoal briquettes help bring out the natural flavor of foods.
+These 100% natural hardwood charcoal briquettes help bring out foods’ natural flavor.

 You can’t go wrong with any of these three brands.

-There are a number of specialty charcoal variations on the market today.
-One of the most popular is charcoal that is embedded with wood chips such as Mesquite or Hickory.
+There are several specialty charcoal variations on the market today.
+One of the most popular is charcoal embedded with wood chips such as Mesquite or Hickory.
 These add additional wood smoke flavor to the fire while cooking.
 These work well, and there’s no learning curve since they are used just like traditional briquettes.

 Other specialty charcoals include: